Effective finite generation for [IA_n,IA_n] and the Johnson kernel: BNS invariant and effective finite generation

 From now on assume that $S$ satisfies the conclusion of Lemma~\ref{lem:Nielsen} (with respect to some fixed basis $E$).
-Choose an isomorphism $G/\K\cong \dbZ^m$ such that $E$ maps onto the standard basis of $\dbZ^m$.
+Choose an isomorphism $G/\K\cong \dbZ^m$ which maps $E$ onto the standard basis of $\dbZ^m$.
 Let $\|\cdot\|$ denote the corresponding $l^2$-norm on $G/\K$, and let $B(R)$ denote the $l^2$-ball of radius $R$ with respect to this norm (centered at $0$).
-The goal now is to show that $\theta^{-1}(B(R))$ is connected.
+The goal now is to show that $\theta^{-1}(B(R))$ is connected for sufficiently large $R$ (this would imply that $\K$ is finitely generated by Theorem~\ref{preimage}).
 To do this, one chooses an arbitrary path $p$ in $Cay(G,S)$ whose end vertices $a$ and $b$ lie in $\theta^{-1}(B(R))$ and then applies a (finite) sequence of modifications to $p$, so that the resulting path lies entirely in $\theta^{-1}(B(R))$.

 .12cm